Last Updated on 4 weeks by Sachin G

-The Remi repository is a valuable resource for users of CentOS, Alama, and Rocky RPM-based Linux distributions, providing access to additional packages and updated versions of software.
-In this steps, i’ll walk through the steps to install and configure the Remi repository on your system, enabling you to leverage its offerings for enhanced software management.
+The steps are nearly identical for CentOS 7/8, RHEL 7/8, and Oracle Linux.
+The Remi repository is a valuable resource for users of CentOS, Alma, and Rocky RPM-based Linux distributions, providing access to additional packages and updated versions of software.

 Enable EPEL Repository (if not already enabled)